rvinas/HYFA/README.md

    * By default, the script `train_gtex.py` loads a dataset from a CSV file (`GTEX_FILE`) with the following format:
      * Columns are genes and rows are samples.
      * Entries correspond to normalised gene expression values.
-     * The first row has the gene identifiers.
+     * The first row contains gene identifiers.
-     * The first column has the donor identifiers.
+     * The first column contains donor identifiers.
 The file might contain multiple rows per donor.
      * An extra column `tissue` denotes the tissue from which the sample was collected.
 The combination of donor and tissue identifier is unique.
    * The metadata is loaded from a separate CSV file (`METADATA_FILE`; see function `GTEx_metadata` in `train_gtex.py`).
 Rows correspond to donors and columns to covariates.
 By default, the script expects at least two columns: `AGE` (integer) and `SEX` (integer).